By Kunda Londa

-There is need therefore, to really think about everyone who might be impacted negatively one’s causation of an accident before they step into the driver’s seat.
+There is need therefore, to really think about everyone who might be impacted negatively by one’s causation of an accident before they step into the driver’s seat.

-We all need to wash off innocent blood off our hands respecting safety rules and taking precautionary measures every time we are behind the wheel.
+We all need to wash off innocent blood off our hands by respecting safety rules and taking precautionary measures every time we are behind the wheel.